 Special Olympics Bharat offers training and competition opportunities in 25 Olympic-style individual and team sports for persons with intellectual disabilities.
 We organise training and competitions at local, district, state, national and international levels.
 The best performers, also referred to as the Selected Probables attend National Coaching Camps supported by the Sports Authority of India to prepare for international competitive events.
 Over 90% of our registered Athletes have participated in competitions at any of the aforementioned levels.

 Special Olympics Bharat conducts National Coaching Camps every year.
-These camps are supported by the Sports Authority of India .
+These camps are supported by the Ministry of Youth Affairs and Sports and Sports Authority of India .
 Each camp gives athletes and coaches the opportunity to be trained in a specific sport.
 The Coaching Camps enable participants to acquire sport skills matching international standards to face global competitions.

 Advanced Coaches Training Programs (ACTP)

 The Advanced Coaches Training Programme seeks to create a cadre of national level trainers and provides advance training in various sports disciplines to help coaches train athletes professionally.
 The programme was launched in 2008, with the support of the Sports Authority of India and International Inspiration, London Olympics 2012’s international sports legacy programme.
 The first two camps, sponsored by International Inspiration, trained 100 coaches.